killslvt/Crystal-Leak/README.md

 # About

-Celery is an executor created by Sai, also known as VPNax.
+Crystal is an executor created by Sai, also known as VPNax.
 In the past, I leaked this executor due to conflicts with the developers.

 # Reason